What's supported

 --------------------

 There are some limitations.
-We currently *do not* support:
+We currently do not fully support:

 - **Variable-length sequences over nested structures**, unless a default is